rmwc/rmwc/README.md

 *View all release notes* 👉 https://opencollective.com/rmwc/updates

-New in 2.1.0: RMWC Addons!
+New in 2.2.0: RMWC Addons!

 While the primary goal of wrapping material-components-web remains the same, they simply don't currently (or aren't planning on) supporting the entire spec.
-Happy to announce the first RMWC only component: DataTable.
-This is a port of the Data Table components from MDL and has been refactored to play nicely with the rest of RWMC, including themes and sizing.
-It also adds a couple of features like sticky rows and sticky columns.
-Enjoy!
+New functionality:

+- Circular Progress
+- Icon Sizing
+- Data Tables

 New in 2.0.0: Individually packaged and released components!